 Q: Why inertia?

-A: Newton’s first Law: An object at rest stays at rest and an object in motion stays in motion with the same speed and in the same direction unless resisted by an unbalanced force.
+From Newton’s First Law An object at rest stays at rest and an object in motion stays in motion with the same speed and in the same direction unless resisted by an unbalanced force.

 If there is a resistive force, then it will reach the ground after some time.

-On the surface of the earth, air resistance and the gravity are masked as the inertia. this causes the resistance in the velocity of any moving object away from the earth.(See the Gif below)
+On the surface of the earth, air resistance and gravity are masked as inertia. this causes the resistance in the velocity of any moving object away from the earth.(See the Gif below)

 Few more examples of What is Inertia?

-- In space, It is very difficult o stop moving due to lack of gravity.
+- In space, It is very difficult to stop moving due to the lack of gravity.

 - When peddling a bicycle, if you stop pedalling, the bike continues going until friction or gravity slows it down.